Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

 \subsubsection{The Problem Instances}

 The problem instances used in our benchmarking experiments were chosen to be hard for \mbox{WalkSAT} algorithms.
-There are four groups of instances. \textit{Group-1} was generated from well-known semi-prime factoring problems~\cite{bebel2019hardersat}.
-The number of variables in the instances ranges from 82 to 100 variables, and the number of clauses ranges from 1177 to 2642. \textit{Group-2} comprises statistically hard random 4SAT problems, each of which has a quietly planted solution~\cite{krzakala2012reweighted}.
+There are four groups of instances. \mbox{\textit{Group 1}} was generated from well-known semiprime factoring problems~\cite{bebel2019hardersat}.
+The number of variables in the instances ranges from 82 to 100, and the number of clauses ranges from 1177 to 2642. \textit{Group 2} comprises statistically hard random 4-SAT problems, each of which has a quietly planted solution~\cite{krzakala2012reweighted}.
 Each of the instances has 1000 clauses and 100 variables.
 To have statistically hard instances, the problems were generated at the computational phase transition threshold~\cite{mertens2006threshold}.
-A similar approach was used to generate hard 6SAT and 7SAT problems, denoted as \mbox{\textit{Group-3}} and \textit{Group-4}, respectively.
-Table~\ref{table:instance_summary} gives the key characteristics of the different problem classes.
+A similar approach was used to generate hard 6-SAT and 7-SAT problems, denoted as \mbox{\textit{Group-3}} and \textit{Group-4}, respectively.
+Tables~\ref{tab:full_table_first_part} and~\ref{tab:full_table_second_part} give the key characteristics of the different problem classes.
 The base dataset included 558 problem instances, and we extracted 94 of them where the WalkSAT heuristic implemented in the codebase~\cite{walksatrepo} took more than $10^7$ iterations to find the solution.
 These 94 instances are considered to be the hard instances on which PTIC-WalkSAT was benchmarked.
-Table~\ref{table:full_benchmark_results} in Sec.~\ref{apx:full_benchmarking_results} of the appendix lists these instances.
+Tables~\ref{tab:full_table_first_part} and~\ref{tab:full_table_second_part} in Sec.~\ref{apx:full_benchmarking_results} of the appendix list these instances.